Underwatering Haworthia

 - 2

-Water thoroughly and let the excess drain fully, since a rosette that's been ignored this long benefits from a real soak rather than a light watering that only rehydrates the surface roots.
+Water thoroughly and let the excess drain fully out the bottom, since a rosette that's been ignored this long benefits from a real soak rather than a light watering that only rehydrates the surface roots and leaves the deeper root zone still dry.

 - 3